brauerma17/battleship/README.md

 # battleship
 This is a recreation of the board game Battleship that the user can play through the terminal

-Once terminal, go the dictory the file is in and use the command "python battleship.py" enter "help" for further directions if needed
+Once in terminal, go to the directory the file is in and use the command "python battleship.py" enter "help" for further directions if needed